-After Pique’s referee rant, Zidane praises ‘respectful’ Madrid players
+Let Barcelona players slam officials – Madrid’s focus is on the field: Zidane

 “Anybody can say what they want.
 We achieve our success on the field,” Zidane said.
 “I won’t get into what a player or a club president said.
 Nobody can stop people from saying what they want.
 What matters to me are my players, and they are an example, they are respectful and professional.
 It’s always been like this in Madrid.”

-Madrid captain Sergio Ramos said Monday that the criticism against Madrid was expected from someone like Pique, who is constantly on social media expressing his opinions.
+Madrid captain Sergio Ramos said Monday that the criticism against Madrid was expected from someone such as Pique, who is constantly on social media expressing his opinions.

+Barcelona coach Luis Enrique tried to stay away from the controversy.
 “I have nothing to say about it,” he said Tuesday.
 “You already know my opinion and I’m not going to change it.”

 Luis Enrique has defended referees in the past, saying they have a difficult job and that players should help by not criticizing them.